markjprice/cs11dotnet7/docs/errata/errata.md

 # Page 178 - Reviewing project packages

-> Thanks to [Nick Bettes](https://github.com/bettesn) and [Zhang Cheng](https://github.com/Matrix-Zhang) for raising this issue on [16 February 2023](https://github.com/markjprice/cs11dotnet7/issues/29), a special thanks to [Huynh Loc Le](https://github.com/huynhloc-1110), who identified that the issue was caused by a Microsoft bug, and finally thanks to [richshi](https://github.com/richshi) who raised this issue again on [28 June 2023](https://github.com/markjprice/cs11dotnet7/issues/76) and consequently made me dig deeper to find a more complete explanation and solution.
+> Thanks to [Nick Bettes](https://github.com/bettesn) and [Zhang Cheng](https://github.com/Matrix-Zhang) for raising this issue on [16 February 2023](https://github.com/markjprice/cs11dotnet7/issues/29), a special thanks to [Huynh Loc Le](https://github.com/huynhloc-1110), who identified that the issue was caused by a Microsoft fix to one of their bugs, and finally thanks to [richshi](https://github.com/richshi) who raised this issue again on [28 June 2023](https://github.com/markjprice/cs11dotnet7/issues/76) and consequently made me dig deeper to find a more complete explanation and solution.

 In Step 1, you add package references to enable an `appsettings.json` file to configure a trace switch.
-If you reference `Microsoft.Extensions.Configuration.Binder` package versions `7.0.3` or later, then they have fixed an ancient bug, but the fix means that unless we change how we set the trace switch level an exception will be thrown, as shown in the following output:
+If you reference `Microsoft.Extensions.Configuration.Binder` package versions `7.0.3` or later, then they have fixed a bug, but the fix causes a regression in expected behavior which means that unless we change how we set the trace switch level an exception will be thrown, as shown in the following output:
 ```
 Reading from appsettings.json in C:\cs11dotnet7\Chapter04\Instrumenting\bin\Debug\net7.0
 Unhandled exception.
 System.Reflection.TargetInvocationException: Exception has been thrown by the target of an invocation.